patrickoser/social-app/README.md

+Todo:
+Install Tailwind and make sure it functions properly.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.